jerry-wjl/full-stack-cncf-demo/README.md

 Full Stack CNCF Demo Environment
 ================================

-This repository is a way to demo a CNCF dev environmant to a customer site totally disconnected from a nework.
+This repository is a way to demo a CNCF dev environment to a customer site totally disconnected from a nework.
 This should build hands off without any interaction.
 It works well on a 16GB laptop as there are 3 VM instances created each of 4GB.
 It has been tested on Linux, Mac, and Windows without issues.
-It demonstrates several features from our LOB including Virtualbox, kubernetes, and git, mongo, node all pulled from our local repos.
-Also jenkins (though not the X version) for CI/CD pipeline demonstrations
+This demo also utilizes Jenkins (not Jenkins X) as a CI/CD pipline demonstration; Jenkins X will become part of OLCNE at a later date.

 The 3 VMS are all with Oracle Linux 7.6: